Technology

 Press enter twice to see the generated random numbers.

 Note: the calculator will present the same random number for a given sequence.
-We can also use different set of integers by saving a non-zero value in rand memory and then computing the answer.
+We can also use different sets of integers by saving a non-zero value in rand memory and then computing the answer.

-Following functions are available in statistics:
+The following functions are available in statistics:

 • Regressions